ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 TODO
 ----
+Catch exceptions for update_course and similar
+Use moodle delete functions
 Prune XML table
 -Reprocess enrolments (enrol/unenrol need to be done in plugin now) Check into term length dependancies
 Load config descriptions
 Filter Terms
+meta sync changes (when to sync)